 Harvest does one thing very well: track how much time you spend on a task.
 Now, Harvest also offers more complex features.
 How do you explain something when many steps, clicks, and even multiple options are involved?
 You guessed it—recording a video.

-By cleverly inserting videos on their most complex features, Harvest makes it super easy for customers to get where they need to be without spending more time than necessary.
+By cleverly inserting videos to tackle their most complex issues, Harvest makes it super easy for customers to get where they need to be without spending more time than necessary.

 What if a customer is still struggling after they’ve finished the article or video?
-Then they can contact Harvest’s CS team right from the bottom of the page.
+Then they can contact Harvest’s customer service team right from the bottom of the page.
 Additionally, Harvest adds a section asking for feedback on each page so they can keep on improving.

 Tip: the Help Center Manager app allows you to install a feedback form in just a few clicks - no coding experience required.